Mbwana Samatta: Aston Villa

 On 20 January 2020, Samatta signed a four-and-a-half-year contract with Premier League club Aston Villa.
 In doing so, he became the first Tanzanian to sign for a Premier League club.
 The transfer fee paid to Genk was reported as £8.5 million.
 Samatta made his debut for the club 8 days later in Villa's 2–1 EFL Cup semi-final second-leg win over Leicester City, a result which sealed the club's place in the final of the competition.

 On 1 February 2020, Samatta scored on his league debut for Aston Villa, in a 2–1 defeat to Bournemouth.
 This made him the first player from Tanzania to play, and subsequently score in the Premier League.
 On 1 March 2020, Samatta scored his only other goal for the club in the EFL Cup final against Manchester City, but went on to lose the game 2-1.

 Fenerbahçe

 On 25 September 2020, Samatta joined Süper Lig club Fenerbahçe S.K. on an initial loan deal until the end of the season.
 As part of the deal, Samatta signed a four-year contract at the end of his loan spell in July 2021.

 On 1 September 2021, Samatta joined Belgian side Royal Antwerp on a season-long loan.

 On 16 August 2022, Samatta returned to Genk on loan, with an option to buy.

 PAOK

 On 17 July 2023, Super League Greece side PAOK announced the signing of Samatta on a two-year contract, with an option for one year more.

 Le Havre

 On 5 August 2025, Ligue 1 side Le Havre announced the signing of Samatta on a free transfer.
 The signing made Samatta the first Tanzanian signing for a Ligue 1 club.

 International career

-On 13 June 2019, he was named by manager Emmanuel Amunike as one of the 23 in 2019 Africa Cup of Nations.
-He made his debut in the competition on 23 June against Senegal in the round-robin stage.